practicingruby/practicing-ruby-paid/posts/v5/005-service-quality.md

-Most developers understand both the value of allowing systems to evolve over time as well as the essential role that stability plays in creating a high quality user experience, we are often under external pressure to conform to processes which do not strike a reasonable balance between these two interests, leading to a false choice between stagnation and instability.
+Most developers understand both the value of allowing systems to evolve over time as well as the essential role that stability plays in creating a high quality user experience.
+The problem is that we are often under external pressure to conform to processes which do not strike a reasonable balance between these two interests, leading to a false choice between stagnation and instability.
 If that tension did not exist, what would we do differently?